In the Cold, Cold Night: Reception

-Meg White's (pictured in 2005) first time singing lead was praised.
+Meg White's (pictured in 2007) first time singing lead was praised.

-"In the Cold, Cold Night" was never released as a standalone single, but it was used as the B-side to "Seven Nation Army" in releases from 2003 to 2013, and earned a visualizer in 2023.
-It has received positive reviews from music critics of the time and retrospectively.
+"In the Cold, Cold Night" has received positive reviews from music critics of the time and retrospectively.
 AllMusic's Tom Maginnis and The New York Timess Jon Pareles both likened the song to Little Willie John's "Fever".
 They praised the atmosphere of the track and Meg's vocals, with the latter calling it memorable and "uncharacteristic".
 Matt Harvey of BBC said that "Meg speaks and (unlike her drumming) comes across all fey and, well, sort of pre-Raphaelite in a down-town Motor City kind of way. [...] it's all so divinely confident, so sexy."
 Alexis Petridis of The Guardian called her vocals "childlike", praising its "stark, unaffected quality" and its "radical departure" from the band's usual sound.
 Brent DiCrescenzo of Pitchfork likened her voice to "a coy Mo Tucker or Georgia Hubley–more so than take-no-sass Patsy Cline or Dusty in Memphis."

 Eric Alper believed "In the Cold, Cold Night" allowed Meg to prove her worth amidst the contemporary debate regarding her role in the band.
 He described her vocals as "soft, haunting" and the track as "a vulnerable moment that added emotional depth to the record."
 Petridis ranked it among the band's best songs and called it "her finest moment not as the White Stripes' drummer, but their vocalist".
 Cat Clyde wrote in a retrospective review of Elephant for Spin: "I loved that Meg's voice was timid.
 It felt so real. [...]
 I still feel today it's such a perfect recording."
 Stephen Trageser of Nashville Scene believed the song has an "unsettling, ambiguous sentiment" with a "determined creepiness".
 Staff at The Quietus wrote: "her (Meg's) clear-voiced invocations of flickering flame carnality exude a shy, eye-of-the-storm poise which contrasts beautifully with the high voltage drama that hallmarks the song's chart-topping parent album (Elephant)".
 Tom Breihan of Stereogum believed Meg "brings a magnetic remoteness" and called it "beautifully weird".